 Shortcuts behave a lot like files.
 They can be opened and created, indexed in

-with other users.
-Unlike regular files, shortcuts do not contain any content,
+search, and shared with other users.
+Unlike regular files, shortcuts do not

 For information and code samples for shortcuts, see Create a shortcut to a file.